Grow Fatsia Japonica, Japanese Aralia

 Interesting Fact:

-Fatsia japonica and Hedera helix (English Ivy) hybridize together to form Fatshedera lizeialso known as x Fatshedera lizei.
+Fatsia japonica and Hedera helix (English Ivy) hybridize to form Fatshedera lizeialso known as x Fatshedera lizei.
 The x denotes that the two parent plants represent different genus (Fatsia and Hedera).
-Thus the resulting plant, Fatshedera, remains sterile.
+Thus, the resulting plant, Fatshedera, remains sterile.

 Introduction to Fatsia Japonica

-With broad, deeply lobed, dark green leaves held on stiff stems, Fatsia makes a bold landscape effect.
+Fatsia makes a bold landscape effect with broad, deeply lobed, dark green leaves held on stiff stems.
 It prefers a shady growing area.
-In fact, it might show the best at your home’s entry.
+It might show the best at your home’s entry.

-However, don’t rule out containers.
+However, consider containers.
 Although Fatsia often grows large, it performs well in a large container.

-Fatsia creates a dramatic effect with upright stems that bend and curve their way to about eight feet tall before their weight causes them to fall a bit horizontally.
+Fatsia creates a dramatic effect with upright stems that bend and curve their way to about eight feet tall before their weight causes them to fall horizontally.

 In the fall, upright clusters of gorgeous creamy white flowers appear.
 These flowers attract bees and hummingbirds to their sweet nectar.

 Then, toward winter, they produce shiny, black fruit.
-Though these fruit create an interesting contrast for several weeks, they prove inedible for people.
+Though these fruits create an exciting contrast for several weeks, they prove inedible for people.
 However, birds find them quite attractive.

 General Information